Minecraft-EdisiMelayu/Arkib-JawiCraft/log-perubahan.md

 # v1.9 (??/12/2023) [1.7 - 1.20]
 - Initial Modrinth release!
 - Changed the language code from `ms_arab_my` to `zlm_arab`, so it would be cross-compatible between versions before and after 1.19
+- Merged 1.17 & 1.18 packs into a single pack
 - Support for pre-1.13 version has been re-introduced!
   - For versions 1.7 - 1.10, after applying the pack, restart your game to apply the font changes properly (due to the [MC-41270](https://bugs.mojang.com/browse/MC-41270) bug)
 - Added Malay translations for splash texts, credits and the End Poem, which are taken from the [MCSplahes](https://github.com/SmajloSlovakian/MinecraftSplashTextTranslation) project, by SmajloSlovakian